chrisrhymes/bulma-clean-theme/README.md

 You can also set the height of the hero by providing a Bulma hero height class in your front matter, such as `hero_height: is-fullwidth`.
 If you do not provide this, it will revert to is-medium

+#### Social Share Buttons

+Share buttons will be displayed on your posts unless you hide them by adding `hide_share_buttons: true` to your config file.

 ### Navigation